zefc92/CapTerra/thank-you.md

 ---
 ## Message Sent
 Thanks for getting in touch,
-We will get back to you as ASAP as possible.
+we will get back to you as ASAP as possible.
 Have a nice day!